-Indexes rise a day after a stumble, but Facebook falls again
+Indexes inch up but Facebook keeps sinking; Oracle tumbles

 Bond prices fell.
 The yield on the 10-year Treasury note rose to 2.88 percent from 2.85 percent.
 That sent interest rates higher, which allows banks to charge more money on loans.

-BUT NOT FACEBOOK: Facebook continued to skid as investors tried to assess the fallout from reports that Cambridge Analytica, a data mining firm working for President Donald Trump’s campaign, improperly obtained data on 50 million Facebook users without their permission.
-Bloomberg News reported that the Federal Trade Commission will investigate Facebook’s handling of user data and whether it violated the terms of a 2011 agreement with the agency.
-Britain’s information commissioner said she will seek a warrant to access Cambridge Analytica’s servers.
+FACEBOOK FALLS FURTHER: Facebook continued to skid as investors tried to assess the fallout from reports that Cambridge Analytica, a data mining firm working for President Donald Trump’s campaign, improperly obtained data on 50 million Facebook users without their permission.
+The company faces investigations in the U.K. and the U.S. According to reports, the Federal Trade Commission will investigate Facebook’s handling of user data and whether it violated the terms of a 2011 agreement with the agency.

-OVERSEAS: France’s CAC 40 gained 0.1 percent and Germany’s DAX added 0.2 percent.
-Britain’s FTSE 100 was 0.4 percent higher.
+OVERSEAS: France’s CAC 40 gained 0.3 percent and Germany’s DAX added 0.5 percent.
+Britain’s FTSE 100 was also 0.5 percent higher.
 Japan’s benchmark Nikkei 225 lost 0.5 percent while South Korea’s Kospi edged up 0.4 percent.
 Hong Kong’s Hang Seng inched up 0.1 percent.

 AP Markets Writer Marley Jay can be reached at http://twitter.com/MarleyJayAP .
 His work can be found at https://apnews.com/search/marley%20jay